 Transfer of credit is controlled by the receiving institution and accreditation does not guarantee transferability.
-Belhaven College usually allows full credit to transferring students for work completed at other regionally-accredited institutions; however, some courses which are not regarded as consistent with a liberal arts curriculum (to be determined by the provost) may not be credited toward a degree.
+Belhaven College usually allows full credit to transferring students for work completed at other regionallyaccredited institutions; however, some courses which are not regarded as consistent with a liberal arts curriculum (to be determined by the provost) may not be credited toward a degree.
 Also, remedial courses are not transferable.
 A grade of D will be accepted for credit if the student has an overall average of C on all courses transferred from that school.
+Only grades of C or better can be accepted for transfer credit in ENG 104, ENG 105, and MAT 133.
 In the case of transcripts submitted from more than one institution, each transcript is evaluated as a separate unit in chronological order.